GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 With the profiles I've created and tested with existing datasets, I will place GPS-air pressure-air temperature sensor configurations at different points of elevation in and around the Ranch to compare with my own data.
 The the separate sensors will take readings every couple of hours to send to the main stations log- this feeds the spatial autocorrelation calculation to interpolate the inversions fluctuation between the different point.
 The gets autographically documented to show the progression and changes of the inversion in real time.

 This will create a solid estimation of how changes in air pressure and air temperature influence fog response.
-I’ll situate the calculation with a higher variability value so that it creates a certain degree of random outputs given that inversion height of fog changes non-linearly, this gives a certain degree of agency to the variability inherent in a fog cloud, therefore, my method of documentation is harnessing a lack of precision as a current reality of how fog clouds resist full computability.
+I'll situate the calculation with a higher variability value so that it creates a certain degree of random outputs given that inversion height of fog changes non-linearly, this gives a certain degree of agency to the variability inherent in a fog cloud, therefore, my method of documentation is harnessing a lack of precision as a current reality of how fog clouds resist full computability.

 Process of autographic material aggregation:
 When inversion lowers (fog compresses)